react-cosmos/react-cosmos/README.md

 2. [ComponentPlayground](https://github.com/skidding/react-component-playground)
 — Minimal frame for loading and testing React components in isolation

+There's no such thing as *controllers* or *pages* when working with Cosmos, just *components.* The UI is a tree of components consisting of a root component and its descendants.
+Moreover, any component can be loaded full-screen as the root element.

 ![Component Playground](https://cloud.githubusercontent.com/assets/250750/7215709/7991ed62-e5ec-11e4-89db-25bab48f22b2.png)

 ### How do I use it?